iblech/sshlatex/README.md

-# sshlatex
-A collection of hacks to efficiently run LaTeX via ssh
+# sshlatex: A collection of hacks to efficiently run LaTeX via ssh

 Tired of long LaTeX compile times on your old, slow computer?
 Do you want a tool which monitors your source file for changes, copies it to a fast remote server, runs LaTeX there, and downloads the resulting PDF file?

 Then look no further.
 Actually, you should; this repository is a collection of horrible hacks to make this possible.
 They work for me.
+Highlights are that sshlatex prestarts LaTeX on the server with the previous run's preamble to preload all those required LaTeX packages and that it starts streaming the PDF file before LaTeX finishes creating it.

 ## Usage